Shares of Ford Motor Co Rank the Highest in Terms of Debt to Equity Ratio in the Automobile Manufacturers Industry (F, GM, TSLA, WGO, THO) | Comtex SmarTrend

 Below are the three companies in the Automobile Manufacturers industry with the highest debt to equity ratios.
 The Debt/Equity ratio measures a company's leverage and a high level often implies that a company has financed much of its growth with debt.

 Ford Motor Co ranks highest with a a debt to equity ratio of 442.2.
-Following is General Motors C with a a debt to equity ratio of 269.2.
+General Motors C is next with a a debt to equity ratio of 269.2.
 Tesla Inc ranks third highest with a a debt to equity ratio of 241.1.

 Winnebago Inds follows with a a debt to equity ratio of 62.2, and Thor Industries rounds out the top five with a a debt to equity ratio of 9.6.